Sai-Mannava/Elock-website/README.md

 # Elock-website
-Building A website using React to display my profile and expertise
+Building A website using React to display my profile and expertise, and my project in e-lock (An electronic bike lock to solve the UC Davis bike theft problem.